MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/dc-locator-changes.md

 These mappings may be configured using the Active Directory Domains and Trusts management snap-in as follows:

-- right-click on the domain
+1. Right-click on the domain
-- select Properties
+1. Select Properties
-- select the "DC locator mappings" tab.
+1. Select the "DC locator mappings" tab.

 The Netlogon service downloads and caches the custom mappings in the DCLocatorDomainNameMappings object every 12 hours.
 This information is then automatically used when mapping NetBIOS-style domain names to DNS domain names.